bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cinput.md

 BI_BUTTON
 Set if this is a button event, clear if a pointer event.

-The second byte of inputState is a record of UIFunctionsActive, which describes which of several UI functions are currently underway.
+The second byte of inputState is a record of **UIFunctionsActive**, which describes which of several UI functions are currently underway.
 The flags set in this byte are used primarily by the UI, and you will probably not have to check them.
 The flags allowed, however, are listed below.